Keplyx/Source-Map-Renamer/README.md

 # map-renamer
 Map Renamer is a software made by Keplyx to help mappers in renaming their maps and all necessary files.

+**It cannot rename packed files!
+Be sure to rename your map before packing files into it!**

 ##FEATURES:

 - Multiplatform